AgnesSG/AgnesSG.github.io/_projects/2_urban_revitalization_madrid.markdown

     Top: hotel upper floors plan -- rooms.
 Middle: housing in tall buildings -- floor plan.
 Bottom: duplex apartments second floor plan.
 </div>

-On the ground floor, the project included commercial areas towards the main street, and a nursery school and multipurpose room towards the back of the building.
+On the ground floor, the project included commercial areas towards the main street, a nursery school and a multipurpose room towards the back of the building.
 The upper floors were planned to contain full duplex apartments (61 m2), apartments (75 m2), and a low-cost hotel with restaurant/bar.
 Different access points were planned for the hotel and the apartments with their services.
 Finally, one entire open floor with abundant vegetation (7th floor) was considered as a semi-open space for the inhabitants of the building.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">